-In addition to the general admission requirements listed earlier in this bulletin, the School of Education and Psychology requires a satisfactory GRE score on the general exam, three professional references, and a personally prepared statement of philosophy and purpose.

-Applicants who already hold a graduate degree from a regionally accredited institution are not required to take the GRE general exam.
+In addition to the general admission requirements listed earlier in this bulletin, the School of Education and Psychology requires a satisfactory GRE score on the general exam for M.A. and M.Ed programs, three professional references, and a personally prepared statement of philosophy and purpose.
+Applicants who already hold a graduate degree from a regionally accredited institution or those applying to the M.A.T. program are not required to take the GRE general exam.
 An interview with one or more School of Education and Psychology faculty members may also be required.
 The quality of the statement of philosophy and the three professional references are significant factors in the decision process.